MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 > [!NOTE]
 > You can restore deleted users up to 30 days after deletion.
 When a deleted user is restored and a license is reassigned, the user's status is set to **Enabled** in the respective Power Platform environments in which the user was disabled.

-## Permanently delete users in Azure AD
+## Permanently delete users in Microsoft Entra ID

-After the thirty-day window from the date you delete users in the Microsoft 365 admin center, the user account is permanently deleted in Azure AD by an automatic deletion process.
+After the thirty-day window from the date you delete users in the Microsoft 365 admin center, the user account is permanently deleted in Microsoft Entra by an automatic deletion process.

-If you want to permanently delete the user manually without waiting for thirty days when the user account is automatically deleted, you can do so by using the Azure AD option in the Azure portal by following the instructions here: [Permanently delete a user](/azure/active-directory/fundamentals/active-directory-users-restore#permanently-delete-a-user).
+If you want to permanently delete the user manually without waiting for thirty days when the user account is automatically deleted, you can do so by using the Microsoft Entra option in the Azure portal by following the instructions here: [Permanently delete a user](/azure/active-directory/fundamentals/active-directory-users-restore#permanently-delete-a-user).

 ### Enable the Delete disabled users feature
 The **Delete disabled users** feature must be enabled in the environment where you want to delete users.